PATH: Professional Advising and Teaching Hub

 Preparing for graduation

 - Apply on ISIS prior to the deadline.
 If you miss the deadline, no problem.
 Just fill out our form “Apply for the Degree After the Deadline” under our forms tab.

 Prospective transfer students

 Interested in Transferring to our college?
-If you have completed your associate of arts degree at a state or community college in Florida, please refer to this information when preparing to apply to our degree programs: link to our requirements http://www.jou.ufl.edu/academics/bachelors/admissions/
+If you have completed your associate of arts degree at a state or community college in Florida, please refer to our Admissions information when preparing to apply to our degree programs

 Transient Student Process